 Here's the best way to rebuild your credit after tearing it down.

-If you're purchasing or refinancing, it's a great time to lock in a rate.
+If you're purchasing or refinancing, it may be a great time to lock in a rate.

 ...
 Read more